 We started with a mile long list of budgeted items totaling at $3900, but we only spent about $1000 between good deals and hand-me-downs.
 Yes, $1000 for our crib, changing table, pack & play, recliner, video monitor, travel system, swing, bouncy seat, breast pump, high chairs, bassinet, bedding, bathtubs, bottles… all of it.
 We had a baby shower and did get some things there too, but they were mostly the lagniappe that’s fun to shop for like clothes, bibs, blankets, toys, and a play mat.

-We could have just gone out and spent that $3900 off the top, but I felt like just because we had the pennies pinched didn’t mean we had to spend them.
-We like to consider ourselves environmentally conscious, so on top of the savings, we also felt good about our choice to reuse items where we could.
+Now, we could have just gone out and spent that $3900 off the top, but I felt like just because we had the pennies pinched didn’t mean we had to spend them.
+On top of saving, we like to consider ourselves environmentally conscious, so we also felt good about our choice to reuse items where we could.
 And honestly, most of the hand-me-downs we received were nicer than what we’d budgeted for in the first place.

 With the money we saved on baby items (and leftover from medical bill budgeting), we replaced our flooring in the main living area, making it more baby and sanitizing friendly.
 The remainder rolled over into upgrading to an SUV shortly after Ruby was born.